Convert 140 C To Fahrenheit

 Visualizing the Conversion

 It’s helpful to visualize the conversion.
-Imagine a thermometer with both Celsius and Fahrenheit scales.
+That said, imagine a thermometer with both Celsius and Fahrenheit scales.
 As the temperature increases on the Celsius side, the corresponding Fahrenheit reading increases at a different rate due to the scaling factor of 9/5.
 The addition of 32 shifts the entire Fahrenheit scale upward, reflecting the different freezing point.

 The Scientific Basis of Temperature Scales